lotfio/html-modal/README.md

 ## How to use
 * download or clone files
-* download and use jquery 3.1.1 if you use newer version make sure to change it on the html script source
+* download and use jquery 3.1.1 if you use newer version make sure to change it in your html script source
-* download and use font awsome
+* download and use font awesome
 * include it on your project and have fun

 ## Features